The Company is a global exemplar in ''Triple Bottom Line'' performance

 Compensation Committee, was appointed by the Board as Additional

-Non-Executive Director of your Company with effect from 25th April,
+Non-Executive Director of your Company with effect from close of

-Nomination & Compensation Committee, was also appointed by the Board as
+the Nomination & Compensation Committee, was appointed by the Board as

 By virtue of the provisions of Article 96 of the Articles of

 Association of your Company and Section 161 of the Companies Act, 2013

-Your Board at its meeting held on 23rd May, 2014, on the recommendation
+Your Board at the meeting held on 20th May, 2016, on the recommendation

 of the Nomination & Compensation Committee, has recommended for the